hsnlab/escape/pox/ext/doc/source/index.rst

 due to a socket Exception raised during connection initiation.
 The latest tested version is *2.2.7*.

-If a newer versin has been installed on the system, use the following commands to downgrade.
+If a newer version has been installed on the system, use the following commands to downgrade.
 In this case the authentication bypass needs to be done again.

 .. code-block:: bash